 As at 31 December 2023 the Company was in breach with one of the non-financial covenants related to capital expenditure for loans from local financial institutions.
-The amount of such borrowings is GEL18,000 thousand (2022: GEL52,212 thousand).
-The loans could become payable on demand as a result of the breach.
-However, the Company obtained waivers from financial institutions before the end of the reporting period.
-According to the waivers, banks do not require early repayment of loans.
+The amount of such borrowings was GEL18,000 thousand, however, the Company obtained waiver from financial institution before the end of the reporting period.